awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 or using MyISAM tables.
 In this case, use of Temporary table was detected.
 ```

 PITR relies on both backup snapshots and binary logs \(binlogs\) from MySQL or MariaDB to restore your DB instance to a particular time\.
 Temporary table information can be unreliable in binlogs and can cause a PITR failure\.
-If you use temporary tables in your MySQL or MariaDB DB instance, you can minimize the possibility of a PITR failure by performing more frequent backups\.
+If you use temporary tables in your MySQL or MariaDB DB instance, you can lower the possibility of a PITR failure\.
+To do so, perform more frequent backups\.
 A PITR failure is most probable in the time between a temporary table's creation and the next backup snapshot\.

 **Restoring a DB Instance That Includes In\-Memory Tables**